Manage on-premises data gateway high-availability clusters and load balancing

 After you create a cluster of two or more gateways, all gateway management operations apply to every gateway in the cluster.
 These operations include granting administrative permissions to a gateway and adding data sources or connections.

-For example, when admins select Manage gateways in Power BI, they see the list of registered clusters or individual gateways.
-But, they don't see the individual gateway instances that are members of the cluster.
+For example, when admins select Manage gateways in Power BI, the list of registered clusters or individual gateways is displayed.
+But the individual gateway instances that are members of the cluster aren't displayed.

 All requests are routed to the primary instance of a gateway cluster.
 If the primary gateway instance isn't online, the request is routed to another gateway instance in the cluster.